HO-3 vs HO-5 insurance: What’s the difference

 An HO-3 insurance policy is the standard type of homeowners insurance chosen by most homeowners.
-It includes four components of coverage: dwelling and other structures, personal property, liability and additional living expenses.
+It includes five components of coverage: dwelling, other structures, personal property, liability and additional living expenses.

 Events covered in this policy depend on the type of claim filed.
 With this type of policy, the structure of your home is covered on an open-peril basis.
 That means that any damaging type of event is covered except for those specifically listed as exclusions.
 Your personal property, on the other hand, is covered on a named-peril basis.
 You can only file a claim if the damage or loss that occurs is included in a list of specific (named) events.

 The difference between HO-5 and HO-3 policies is that the former is more comprehensive than the latter.
-You still get coverage for dwelling, personal property, liability and additional living expenses, but both your dwelling (including other structures) and your personal property are covered on an open perils basis with HO-5 insurance.
+You still get coverage for dwelling, personal property, liability and additional living expenses, but your dwelling, other structures, and your personal property are covered on an open perils basis with HO-5 insurance.
 This offers more flexibility in what you actually get reimbursed for when it comes time to file a claim.
 You also may find higher coverage limits, especially if your home has a high market value or your belongings exceed the typical limits for reimbursement.

 Difference between HO-3 and HO-5